ManiSkill-HAB: A Benchmark for Low-Level Manipulation in Home Rearrangement Tasks: Environment Design and Benchmarks

 \textbf{Habitat's Additional Optimizations:} While the Habitat simulator already has best-in-class single process simulation speed, it provides optional additional optimizations: concurrent rendering and auto sleep.
 However, their experiments suggest that concurrent rendering can negatively impact train performance \citep{habitat2.0}, so we enable auto-sleep and disable concurrent rendering.

-\textbf{Benchmark Analysis:} Per Fig. \ref{fig:bench}, while Habitat achieves significantly stronger performance per parallel environment, its peak performance is limited to $1397.65 \pm 11.02$ SPS due to the limited parallelization of CPU simulation.
-Meanwhile, by scaling up to 1024 environments, \methodname\ is able to achieve $4109.40 \pm 26.36$ SPS — 2.94x the simulation speed of Habitat.
+\textbf{Benchmark Analysis:} Per Fig. \ref{fig:bench}, while Habitat achieves stronger performance per parallel environment, its peak performance is limited to $1397.65 \pm 11.02$ SPS at $22.60$ GB VRAM due CPU simulation's parallelization limitations and a less efficient renderer.
+Meanwhile, by scaling up to 4096 environments, \methodname\ is able to achieve $4299.18 \pm 26.36$ SPS at $15.35$ GB VRAM usage — 3.08x faster with 32\% less VRAM.
 Furthermore, our environments support realistic low-level control for successful grasping, manipulation, and interaction, while the Habitat 2.0 environments do not support such kind of low-level control.